zfit/zfit/docs/getting_started/intro/model.rst

 In other words, in order to a function to be a PDF it must satisfy two criteria:
 1. :math:`f(x) \geq 0` for all x;
 2. :math:`\int^{\infty}_{-\infty}f(x)dx =` are under the entire graph of :math:`f(x)=1`.
-In zfit these distinctions are respected, *i.e.*, a function can be converted into a PDF by imposing the basic two criteria above... _basic-model:
+In zfit these distinctions are respected, *i.e.*, a function can be converted into a PDF by imposing the basic two criteria above.

+.. _basic-model:

 Predefined PDFs and basic properties
 ------------------------------------